 A process that assists students in meeting their educational goals.
-Participation in each matriculation step will assist you in identifying, planning, and achieving your educational and career goals.
+Participation in each matriculation step will assist you in identifying, planning and achieving your educational and career goals.

 The purpose of Matriculation is to assist you in finding the campus resources, support services and college programs which are available to help you make better, more informed educational choices.

-The College Agrees to Provide
+The College Agrees to Provide:

-- 1. ADMISSIONS A multilingual student staff in the Student Assistance Center will assist you in completing your admissions application and provide general campus information with confidential support and referrals (AD 105). - 3.
-ORIENTATION Introduces you to the campus resources, support services and college programs which are available to help you make better, more informed educational and career choices. - 4.
-COUNSELING Provides academic advisement and assistance in course selection, development of a Student Educational Plan, career planning, referral to appropriate student services, and Personal Development Classes which are taught by counseling faculty. - 5.
+- ADMISSIONS A multilingual student staff in the Student Assistance Center will assist you in completing your admissions application and provide general campus information with confidential support and referrals (AD 105). - ASSESSMENT Students take a basic skills assessment in reading comprehension, writing, sentence skills, and mathematics to help in the selection of appropriate courses.
+You can schedule an assessment appointment online at www.lacitiycollege.edu or in person at the Assessment /Matriculation Office (AD 103). - ORIENTATION Introduces you to the campus resources, support services and college programs which are available to help you make better, more informed educational and career choices. - 4.
+COUNSELING Provides academic advisement and assistance in course selection, development of a Student Educational Plan, career planning, referral to appropriate student services and Personal Development Classes which are taught by counseling faculty. - 5.
 FOLLOW-UP Provides regular evaluation of your progress through the Student alert program and group counseling sessions.

-The Student Agrees to
+The Student Agrees to:

 - 1. Express at least a broad educational intent upon admission. - 2.
 Declare a specific educational goal after completion of 15 semester units at the college. - 3.
-Meet with a college Counselor to establish a Student Education Plan and review the Educational Plan at least once each semester. - 4.
-Maintain satisfactory progress toward an educational goal according to standards established by the Los Angeles Community College District and the State of California.
+Meet with a college Counselor to establish a Student Education Plan and review the Educational Plan at least once each semester. - Maintain satisfactory progress toward an educational goal according to standards established by the Los Angeles Community College District and the State of California.